mondoreale/toasterhea/README.md

 ### `toaster<T>(component: T, containerId: string): Toaster<T>`

-It turns components into toastables returns two methods:
+It turns components into toastables and gives you two methods to control their behaviour:
-1. `async pop(props?: ComponentProps<T>)` – displays the component using given `props`, and
+1. `async pop(props?: ComponentProps<T>)` – mounts or rerenders the component using given `props`, and
 2. `discard()` which rejects the internal promise.

 ```js